rpaschoal/ng-chat-netcoreapp/README.md

 # ng-chat-netcoreapp
-A demo of ng-chat using .net core and Azure SignalR (Work in Progress)
+A demo of ng-chat using .net core and Azure SignalR.
+[The published version can be found here](https://ng-chat.azurewebsites.net).